dphurley/prototypes_lesson/PROTOTYPES_LESSON.md

 ### Benefits of using inheritance:

 - IF we change the method definition of totalGallons() on PaintColor, it will change for all SpecialOrderPaintColors as well.
-We not only have once source of truth for how to do a complicated calculation.
+We now only have one source of truth for how to do a complicated calculation.
 - Conversely, if we need to add a new field to SpecialOrderPaintColor, we only have to update those objects.

 ### Things to watch out for: